 - Black Pepper.
-For a twist, try adding a sprinkle lof black pepper to your bacon.
+For a twist, try adding a sprinkle of black pepper to your bacon.

 - Remove and Repeat.
 Repeat steps with remaining batches.
 DIG IN!

 How to Use Air Fryer Bacon

 - Salads.
 Enjoy your bacon on this Broccoli Cauliflower Salad or BLT Chopped Salad.

 - Sandwiches.
 Use leftover bacon to make this scrumptious BLT Grilled Cheese or Chicken Caesar Wrap or top a Turkey Burger.

 - Pasta.
-Take your pasta dishes (like this Cauliflower Pasta) up a notch with some crumbled bacon.
+Take your pasta dishes (like this Cauliflower Pasta) up a notch with some crispiness from crumbled bacon.

 - Pizza.
 You won’t regret topping your pizza with crispy bacon pieces (especially if it’s this delicious Carbonara Pizza).

 - Eggs.
 Air fryer bacon and eggs are a match made in heaven!
 Add some to your Egg Muffins for an easy grab-and-go breakfast.

 - Veggies.
 Bacon helps veggies shine (and become appealing to veggie-skeptics).
 It’s delicious in this Spaghetti Squash Carbonara or sprinkled on top of some Crock Pot Baked Potatoes or a classic Baked Potato.

 - Soups.
 Take a note from Crockpot Potato Soup and Asparagus Soup, and top a bowl of your favorite soup with crumbled bacon.

 - To Store.
 Refrigerate bacon strips in an airtight container for up to 2 days.